kislyuk/keymaker/README.rst

 FAQ
 ---

-**Does Keymaker require root access?**
+**Does running Keymaker require root access?**

-The answer depends on what you mean by "running keymaker".
+The answer depends on what you mean by "running Keymaker".

 - To install keymaker into the sshd config and crontab (keymaker install), you need access to those daemons' config files, which normally means you need root access.
 - The keymaker authorization hook (runs when sshd logs you in) does not need root access.